Objective Health! — Resources for Canadian clinicians

 Breast Cancer

-• 2023 DRAFT USPSTF Guideline:
+• 2024 USPSTF Guideline:

 • The Task Force now recommends that all women get screened for breast cancer every other year starting at age 40 (Grade B).
 More research is needed on whether or not women with dense breasts should have additional screening with breast ultrasound or MRI, and on the benefits and harms of screening in women older than 75 (I statements).